cloudnative-pg/cloudnative-pg/docs/src/certificates.md

 You can also choose a hybrid approach, where only part of the certificates is generated outside CNPG.

-## Operator-managed mode
+## Operator-Managed Mode

-By default, the operator generates a single CA and uses it for both client and server certificates, which are then managed and renewed automatically.
+By default, the operator automatically generates a single Certificate Authority (CA) to issue both client and server certificates.
+These certificates are managed continuously by the operator, with automatic renewal 7 days before expiration (within a 90-day validity period).

+!!!
+Info
+    You can adjust this default behavior by configuring the `CERTIFICATE_DURATION` and `EXPIRING_CHECK_THRESHOLD` environment variables.
+    For detailed guidance, refer to the [Operator Configuration](operator_conf.md).

+!!!
+Important
+    Certificate renewal does not cause any downtime for the PostgreSQL server, as a simple reload operation is sufficient.
+However, any user-managed certificates not controlled by CloudNativePG must be re-issued following the renewal process.

 ### Server certificates